pranabekka/pranabekka.github.io/content/drafts/borrow-infer.md

 and we have a solid foundation regardless!

 I hope you see the potential!
-I'd love any feedback you have!
+There's lots to figure out still, so I'd love any feedback you have!